 Here are other options for those adrenalin junkies looking for fun things to do with draw-dropping views.

 Go Caving at the Jenolan Caves.
 This is one of the largest and most spectacular cave formations in Australia and is easily accessible from Blackheath.
 There are various cave tours to choose from, all of which offer incredible sights.
-Unfortunately, the Jenolan Caves are currently closed.
+Here’s a great tour from Sydney.

 Full-day canyoning experience where you’ll spend the day abseiling down small cliffs and challenging drops.
 The tour also includes abseiling out of a canyon into a rock pool and swimming in creeks and beneath waterfalls.
 Find the best Canyoning tours here.